StephenKoller/kong-frontend-exercise/project_plan.md

 #### Task 1: Create a pagination component
  - [x] Display a list of pages
  - [x] Display a 'next' and 'previous' button
- - [ ] Item count should be dynamic based on search results

 #### Task 2: Add test coverage